-Grizzly bears, named for the grey hairs found in their fur that give them a "grizzled" look, can reach 1,000 pounds but most are considerably smaller.
-The grizzly once lived as far east as Ohio and all the way down to Mexico but now populations of grizzlies are limited to the Western states, with as few as 1,200 living in the lower 48 U.S. states.
+Grizzly bears, named for the grey hairs found in their fur that give them a "grizzled" look, can reach 1,000 pounds, but most are considerably smaller.
+The grizzly once lived as far east as Ohio and all the way down to Mexico but now populations of grizzlies are limited to the Western states, with as few as 1,200 living in the contiguous 48 U.S. states.
 Alaska grizzly numbers are much higher, with as many as 30,000 living there.
 A grizzly is capable of killing animals as large as moose and elk, but is also an omnivore, eating many things to survive.

-The Kodiak bear, another brown bear subspecies, lives exclusively on the Kodiak islands of Alaska and can grow as large as 1,500 pounds and stand 10 feet tall on their rear legs.
-Brown bears have a conspicuous hump of fat on their shoulders and larger claws than brown bears.
+The Kodiak bear, another brown bear subspecies, lives exclusively on the Kodiak islands of Alaska.
+Kodiak bears can grow as large as 1,500 pounds and stand 10 feet tall on their rear legs.
+Kodiak bears have an impressive ability to catch and consume salmon during the spawning season.

 Polar bears kill and eat seals for the majority of their dietary needs but will also kill walruses, smaller mammals, and eat carrion.
 The polar bear spends a great deal of its time hunting on the Arctic ice and is directly threatened by changes in climate that reduce the amount of ice for it to hunt on.
 Although the fur of a polar bear is anywhere from white to cream colored its skin is black, which helps it absorb heat.
 Polar bears are excellent swimmers and have been known to be found extraordinary distance out at sea.

 Bear Safety Considerations